 Fred Timm called The Fiascoes at the Baruch College Theater in 2008.

 Her biggest achievement was to finalize her dream to rebirth Iza Itkin’s movable stage, which she now called The Spiral Theatre Studio.
 Paul Michael from The Network allowed Paula to turn his largest rental studio into an intimate fully carpeted, acoustically enhanced gray-box studio.
 Paula had the stage

 modules built and shipped to New York in time for the first Spiral production Stories My Grandmother Told Me by Ted Swindly.
-With the help of Steve, Jaz Dorsy, Connie Koepfinger and many kindly
+With the help of Steve, Jaz Dorsey, Connie Koepfinger and many kindly actors and

-volunteers and actors the next eight months was a whirlwind of activity as Paula produced and directed five full equity showcase stage productions, six readings and three fundraisers.
+volunteers the next eight months was a whirlwind of activity as Paula produced and directed five full equity showcase stage productions, six readings and three fundraisers.

 She embraced a concept and a series of plays she called Salt & Pepper which focused on the stories of characters grappling with issues related to growing older in a culture sometimes disrespectful of aging.
 The series promoted greater awareness of issues about the grace and grit of “seasoned” citizens.

-Paula knew that the new theatre would take time to jell and the it was operating in the red.
-World of mouth was mounting; audiences were growing when The Network unexpectedly closed its doors.
+Paula knew that the new theatre would take time to jell and it was operating in the red.
+World of mouth was mounting, audiences were growing when The Network unexpectedly closed its doors.